iwoty/eisenhower_matrix/README.md

 * ##### `__init__(self) `

-  Constructs a *TodoMatrix* object with all possible quarters
+  Constructs a *TodoMatrix* object with all possible quarters.

 * `get_quarter(self, status)`

-  Returns a chosen *TodoQuarter* object from a dictionary *todo_quarters*.
+  Returns a chosen *TodoQuarter* object from the attribute *todo_quarters*.
-  Status should be one of the posiible statuses ('IU', 'IN', 'NU', 'NN').
+  Status should be one of the possible statuses ('IU', 'IN', 'NU', 'NN').

 * `add_item(self, title, deadline, is_important=False)`

   Append a *TodoQuarterItem* object to attribute *todo_items* in the properly *TodoQuarter* object.
-  Raises *TypeError* if an argument *deadline* is not an instance of Datetime class.
+  Raises *TypeError* if an argument *deadline* is not an instance of class *Datetime*.

 * `add_items_from_file(self, file_name)`

   Reads data from *file_name.csv* file and append *TodoItem* objects to attributes *todo_items* in the properly *TodoQuarter*   objects.
   Raises *FileNotFoundError* if a file doesn't exist.
-  Every item is written in a separate line the following format:
+  Every item is written to a separate line in the following format:

   `title|day-month|is_important`